Verteego/vds-doc/contact.rst

 Contact us
 ############

-Need support, detected an issue or have any questions?
+Need support, detected an issue or have a question?

-`Drop a message on our Github <https://github.com/Verteego/dss-doc/issues/new>`_!
+`Drop a message to our community support <https://github.com/Verteego/dss-doc/issues/new>`_!